redhat-na-ssa/hobbyist-guide-to-rhoai/docs/11-demo-distributed_workloads.md

   1. `ENDPOINT_URL` = `http://minio.minio:9000`

 > [!NOTE]
-> TODO: Add a Gif for this
+> TODO: Add a gif for this

 - [ ] In the JupyterLab interface, click "Git" > "Clone a Repository"
 - [ ] In the "Clone a repo" dialog, enter `https://github.com/redhat-na-ssa/codeflare-sdk`